Carbon Neutral Council

 To understand more about the evidence base used to inform and support our Carbon Neutral Action Plan, you can read the Carbon Neutrality Support Technical Annex (PDF, 3.3MB).
 This document details our emissions profiles and provides further information on borough-wide energy system pathways and measures.
 You can also read more about agriculture land use profiles and scenarios and approaches to carbon neutrality and offsetting.

-We know that our actions alone won’t make Cheshire East a carbon neutral borough, and that we must work collectively to take positive steps to reduce our carbon footprint.
-We are developing toolkits and resources to support local schools, businesses, residents and town and parish councils to understand what it means to be carbon neutral, both on a global and local level.
+We know that our actions alone won’t make Cheshire East a carbon neutral borough.
+We must work collectively to take positive steps to reduce our carbon footprint.